How to Use This Book

 The first chapter closes with a German quote “Alles mit Maß und Ziel”, which roughly translates to “have a goal, but don’t overdo it”.

-Don’t forget to pre-order your copy of the book.
+Don’t forget to pre-order your copy of the book at Amazon.

 *As an Amazon Associate I earn from qualifying purchases